joshishalini/notes/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Notes application which you can use to write, store and view your notes.

+Requirements:

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies
+* System dependencies:

-* Configuration
+- MySQL
+- WebPacker
+- node.JS
+- Yarn

-* Database creation
+* Database creation and initialisation

-* Database initialization
+`rake db:create`
+`rake db:migrate`

-* How to run the test suite
+* How to run the application

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Clone this repository to your local machine: `git clone https://github.com/joshishalini/notes.git` Install Ruby Gems:`bundle install`
+Install React Webpacker: `rails webpacker:install:react` Start Rails server: `rails s`

-* ...
+* Future Plans
+Ability to create user profiles and save private notes Edit and delete functionality
-# notes
+Ability to share notes
+Export all notes for safe-keeping